 So what is the right scale?

 I’m not going to tell you what the right scale is.
-I still think the modifications are fine, but if you were at university doing a philosophy degree and started using Agnostic Atheist you’d probably get your arse handed to you.
+I still think the modifier are acceptable even if redundant, but if you were at university doing a philosophy degree and started using Agnostic Atheist you’d probably get your arse handed to you.

 The academic order of this would be:

-- Theist (Belief in god(s) (existence) regardless of strength of said belief)
+- Theist (Belief in god(s) (existence) regardless of the strength of said belief)

-- Agnostic (Don’t know/can’t know, lacks/suspends belief; someone who has entertained the proposition of god and believes it to neither [Atheism or Theism] be true or false)
+- Agnostic (Don’t know/can’t know, lacks/suspends belief; someone who has entertained the proposition ‘God Exists’ and believes it to neither [Atheism or Theism] be true or false)

 - Atheist (Belief there are no gods/gods do not exist)

-Note: Agnostic typically deals with knowledge rather than belief, but can be used to describe position on belief.
+Note: Agnostic is typically thought to deal with knowledge rather than belief, but can be used to describe a position on belief.
+The psychological state of not knowing what to believe, or suspending judgement.
 (Remember the keys example above?)

 The Evolution Of Atheism

-By now I am sure you understand that from a purely philosophical point of view that Atheism/Theism is a binary position and technically any degree of uncertainty (with a lack of belief) becomes Agnostic.
+By now I am sure you understand that from a purely philosophical point of view that Atheism/Theism is a binary proposition, and the IST is someone that believes one of them.
+Technically when you lack belief in both propositions (God Exists and God Does Not Exist) you are described as Agnostic.

 Atheism today is slightly different.
 It is still a binary negative answer to “Do you believe in any god(s)?” but allows for more room than the “Belief god(s) do not exist”.
 (It separates belief and knowledge)